NavyaG-lab/Tech-writer/ops_how_to.md

 If the DAG is using a buggy version of a program and you want to deploy a fix, in certain cases you can deploy the fix to the running DAG.

 Make sure you aren't pulling in non-fix related changes since the last DAG deployment.
-If datasets changed in `itaipu`, you should revert them to deploy the DAG.
-Not doing so may create inconsistencies in the datasets.

 In some cases, you will want to retract datasets before re-running jobs with the newly deployed version.
 For example, if `itaipu-contracts` is broken (the first job in the DAG) and you need to deploy a fix for it, kill the job and retract all the committed datasets before restarting with the new `itaipu` version ([see here](ops_how_to.md#retracting-datasets-in-bulk)).